 Pass your written test early

-Passing the written test, called as g1 test in Canada, early can be beneficial, especially if you plan on taking your road test quickly.
+Passing the written test, called as g1 practice test in Ontario, early can be beneficial, especially if you plan on taking your road test quickly.
 Hazard Perception Test is also a part of theory test in many states.

 You can take DKT practice Test to be more familiar with the type of questions.
 Also, you can check your answers instantly and practice for the written test efficiently.